 The All England Lawn & Tennis Club has gorgeous facilities situated in a leafy suburb of London.
 It’s notoriously hard to become a member with good reason.
 There is even a running joke that the easiest way to become a member is to win the tournament!

+There are only 475 members, plus a small number of honorary members including past singles champions.
 One of the perks of membership is total access to the event which includes behind-the-scenes areas of the facilities that even the best public tickets can’t enter.
 So, if you happen to have a friend that’s lucky enough to be a member, getting a guest pass to attend the event with them is the best of ALL options.

 We’ve created a list of tennis-themed presents we are confident will hit the sweet spot (bad pun intended!).

 The ideas include an upcycled tennis ball (used at Wimbledon) that has new life as a portable speaker and the stunning Epirus tennis bag collection for active tennis players that want to go from the court, to work, to the gym and then out to dinner in style.